On lower bounds for the distances between APN functions: Plateaued APN functions

-Although \Cref{cor:plat-dist-by-hyperplane} follows easily from previous statements, it helps shape our approach on finding a lower bound on the minimum exclude multiplicity of the graph of a plateaued APN function.
-By using a geometric constraint on the structure of $\bentcomps{F} = \set{v \in \F_2^n : v \cdot F \text{ is bent}}$, we can determine a lower bound between plateaued APN functions and other APN functions.
+Although Corollary~\ref{cor:plat-dist-by-hyperplane} follows easily from previous statements, it helps shape our approach on finding a lower bound on the minimum exclude multiplicity of the graph of a plateaued APN function.
+By using a geometric constraint on the structure of $\bentcomps{F} = \set{v \in \F_2^n : v \cdot F \text{ is bent}}$, we can determine a lower bound on the distance between plateaued APN functions and other APN functions.
 We use the following corollary which follows from a classical result of \cite{BOSE196696}.

 \begin{corollary}[{\cite[Corollary 1]{MaxNumBentComponents}}] A set $S \subseteq (\F_2^n \setminus \set{0})$ that intersects every $(n+1-k)$-dimensional subspace of $\F_2^n$ has at least $2^k-1$ elements with equality if and only if $S \cup \set{0}$ is a $k$-dimensional subspace of $\F_2^n$. \end{corollary}